amitsingh0024/small_game/README.md

 *Main menu with animated grid background and minimalist design*

+> **Note**: The screenshot shows the modern minimalist menu design with animated colored squares moving across the grid background.

 ## 🎮 Game Overview

 SMALL is a grid-based puzzle game where you control a square character navigating through a maze.
 Your goal is to push blocks onto pressure plates to open exit gates while avoiding enemies that chase you.